Transport Canada 2022-2025

 Evaluate our current hiring practices and make changes to reduce any barriers faced by people with disabilities | Human Resources | TBD | Ongoing |

-Evaluate and improve our employee onboarding process to make sure all new employees know about the tools and resources that can support them | Human Resources | TBD | Ongoing | TC is currently working on creating an information hub for employees and managers to access important information pertaining to accommodations in the work place. |
+Evaluate and improve our employee onboarding process to make sure all new employees know about the tools and resources that can support them | Human Resources | TBD | Ongoing |

-Evaluate the need for a centralized accommodations fund for employees that need require alternate equipment (like furniture, software, hardware or other specialized equipment) | Human Resources | TBD | Ongoing | Transport Canada is currently evaluating the implementation for a centralized fund to ensure all employees are given access to tools and resources to effectively perform their duties. |
+Evaluate the need for a centralized accommodations fund for employees that need require alternate equipment (like furniture, software, hardware or other specialized equipment) | Human Resources | TBD | Ongoing | A centralized fund is intended to be adopted with the implementation of the Centre of Expertise (CoE) for employee accommodations. |

-Set clear guidelines for managers on their roles and responsibilities for supporting employees and clients with disabilities, including where they can get expert advice | Human Resources | TBD | Ongoing | Tools are developed and being prepared for publication to our internal site. |
+Set clear guidelines for managers on their roles and responsibilities for supporting employees and clients with disabilities, including where they can get expert advice | Human Resources | TBD | Ongoing | Through the Centre of Expertise (CoE) for employee accommodations, managers will have access to subject matter experts, common processes, tools and resources to manage accommodations with a person-centered approach. |

 Update our web content on accessibility and people with disabilities | Human Resources | TBD | Ongoing |